chenyun964/cs201G2T3/README.md

 ### `mvn install`

-Install the dependencies included in the POM.XML
+Install the dependencies included in the POM.XML, complie codes into package and really for launch

 ### `mvn clean install`

-Clear all installed dependencies and re-install the dependencies in the POM.XML
+Clear all installed dependencies and re-install the dependencies in the POM.XML.
+Complie codes into package and really for launch

-# Test Input
-From ID: NDaBlK6S3HTdWQPDAz6vXA

-To ID: zyTN5sTNbCfRLKZ0xzORpg

 # Data
 All data sets are stored in side `data` Folder